When it comes to the world of BBQ, there’s no denying that the popularity of pellet grills has grown like a weed over the last decade.

 If I had to pick a winner though, I’d give the slight nod to Pit Boss.
-The slightly wider temperature range and versatility does it for me, and I think your dollar just goes a little further with Pit Boss.
+The slightly wider temperature range and versatility does it for me, and I think your dollar just goes a little further with Pit Boss on most grill models.

 Pit Boss vs Traeger Grill Reviews